Concurrence fill and mode distribution of entanglement in neutrino oscillation: Entanglement Measures in terms of Oscillation Probabilities

-exhibits maximal genuine tripartite entanglement, corresponding to the upper limit of the measure with $C_F = 1$.
-This contrast highlights the role of $C_F$ as a geometric indicator capable of distinguishing between inequivalent classes of three-qubit entanglement.
-In the context of neutrino oscillations, $C_F$ is not constant.
-Instead, it varies continuously with the oscillation parameters.
-In such a system, the evolution of $C_F(L,E)$ as a function of baseline and energy provides a direct means of tracing the redistribution of flavor coherence and mode entanglement among the three flavor sectors.
-Using the relation for bipartitioned concurrence square $C_{\alpha|{\beta\gamma}}^2(L,E)$ given in Eq.(\ref{eq:CABC-prob}), the symmetric factor $Q$~\cite{Coffman_2000} is expressed in terms of oscillation probabilities as,

 Thus, $Q$ characterizes the overall distribution of bipartitioned concurrences among all flavor modes.
-Using the above Eq.(\ref{eq:Q-prob-general}), the concurrnce fill $C^2_F$ of Eq.(\ref{eq:CF_neutrino}) can be explicitly written in terms of oscillation probabilities as,
+Using the above Eq.(\ref{eq:Q-prob-general}), the concurrence fill $C^2_F$ of Eq.(\ref{eq:CF_neutrino}) can be explicitly written in terms of oscillation probabilities as,

-The equations (\ref{eq:Q-prob-general}) and (\ref{eq:CF_general_prob}) In the following section, we analyze the tangle, partial tangles, and concurrence fill $C_F$ within the DUNE experimental configuration, demonstrating that the experiment’s precise measurements of the oscillation probabilities $P_{\alpha\beta}(L,E)$ provide a direct and experimentally realizable route to verifying and reconstructing the underlying pattern of bipartite and genuine tripartite entanglement shared among the flavor modes.
+The equations (\ref{eq:Q-prob-general}) and (\ref{eq:CF_general_prob}) In the following section, we analyze the tangle, partial tangles, and concurrence fill $C_F$ within the DUNE experimental configuration, demonstrating that the experiment’s precise measurements of the oscillation probabilities $P_{\alpha\beta}(L, E)$ provide a direct and experimentally realizable route to verifying and reconstructing the underlying pattern of bipartite and genuine tripartite entanglement shared among the flavor modes.